Kaufman & Stigger, PLLC The Alberta C. Kaufman Scholarship

 There are two sections to the application that must be completed in full:

 Introduction: 100-200 Words

 Kaufman & Stigger, PLLC would like to learn more about the students applying for this scholarship.
 In 100-200 words, please tell us a little bit about yourself and why you’re applying for this award.
 Please include any information about yourself that you feel might help you stand out from other applicants.
 Tell us what makes you unique!

 Short Essay: 500-1000 Words

 Marshall Kaufman's mother Alberta was very influential in pushing him to be the person he is today.
 Tell us about someone who has influenced your life in a positive manner and how that will have an impact on your future.

 School Transcripts - We may require an official or unofficial transcript from your current educational institution to assist us in determining your eligibility.
 If Kaufman & Stigger, PLLC decides that your application puts you in contention as a finalist and potential winner of the scholarship, you will be contacted by Kaufman & Stigger, PLLC and given instructions on how to mail or send an electronic version of your official (unopened) transcript.
 This will help us to verify that all information provided to us by you is accurate, and that you meet all of the eligibility requirements.
 Do not send any transcripts until this is explicitly requested by Kaufman & Stigger, PLLC

-Current Proof of Enrollment - You will be required to submit to Kaufman & Stigger, PLLC upon request an enrollment verification letter, letter of acceptable from a college, or course registration for the coming semester.
+Current Proof of Enrollment - You will be required to submit to Kaufman & Stigger, PLLC upon request an enrollment verification letter, letter of acceptance from a college, or course registration for the coming semester.